 Looking Forward to the Future

-Since 1922, the JLB membership has grown from approximately 200 members to over 2,500 members today.
+Since 1922, the JLB membership has grown from approximately 200 members to nearly 2,200 members today.
 The JLB is consistently one of the Top 5 largest Leagues in the world.

 As we look back on all that the JLB has accomplished over the past 98 years, our future is bright.
 Together, with those who came before us, we have forged a path that will lead future Members to continue establishing new partnerships and meeting the needs of women and children in our community.